cognitive-circuits/brainreg_probe/README.md

 >[!TIP]
 > All the code will run seamlessly if your data is organised as below.
-It should also be easy to change the directories in the scripts.
+Otherwise please change the paths in the scripts.
 >```
 >.
 >└── experiment/